h20liquidity/neighbourhoods/scripts/script.md

 - `--to, -t <network name>` : Network name of target network where new contract is to be deployed.Any of ["mumbai","sepolia","polygon"].
 Usally this will be a main network for a chain.
 - `--counterparty, -c <address>` : Conterparty address (public key) used for the startegy.

-To deploy contracts run the following command in shell.
+To deploy contracts **run** the following command in shell from the **root of the project**.
 ```sh
 ts-node scripts/deployContracts.ts --from <origin-network-name> --to <target-network-name> --counterparty <counterparty-address>
 ```
 Wait for all the contracts to be deployed and verified .

 #### Deploying Startegy.
-To deploy strategy make sure that Orderbook and ZeroEx contracts are deployed on target network and corresponding address are updated in `config/contracts.config.json` .
+To deploy strategy make sure that Orderbook and ZeroEx contracts are deployed on target network and corresponding address are updated in `scripts/config/contracts.config.json` .
-Also make sure that all the necessary ERC20 token details on the target network required for the strategy are updated in `config/tokens.config.json`
+Also make sure that all the necessary ERC20 token details on the target network required for the strategy are updated in `scripts/config/tokens.config.json`

-To deploy startegy run the following command in your shell :
+To deploy startegy **run** the following command in your shell from the **root of the project** :
 ```sh
 ts-node scripts/deployStrategy.ts --to <taget-network-name>
 ```